What is mutual exchange?

-Have you considered whether the exchange will affect the security your Tenancy Agreement offers?
+Will the exchange affect the security of your Tenancy Agreement?

 If you have an Assured Non Shorthold Tenancy Agreement or a Secure Tenancy Agreement, you have the right to occupy your home for as long as you wish provided that you pay the rent and comply with the terms of your Tenancy Agreement.

 You may lose your right to occupy your home for as long as you wish if you decide to go ahead with an exchange if: